zivtech/bear_skin/README.md

 Also, you will need to have [composer](https://getcomposer.org/doc/00-intro.md) installed.
 On a Mac, this is easiest with [homebrew](http://brew.sh/).

+Lastly, Bear Skin needs the [Components Libraries](https://www.drupal.org/project/components) module to run.
+You must install it prior to enabling the theme.

 ## Documentation

 1. [Enabling dev mode](docs/dev_mode.md) in Drupal 8 to provide template suggestions and disabling the cache